Like you, I'm crazy about cars. I hope here I can share a few unknown models with you. If you know of others, please share in the comments.

 This period in Ford’s life gave them a huge involvement as subcontractors in motor racing.
 In England they were supplying Ford engines to Lotus who turned them into twin cams and returned them to Ford for their Lotus Cortinas and Lotus-powered Ford Escorts.
 From 1967 right through to 1983, the engine of choice for F1 was the 3-liter Ford V8, 4 valves per cylinder Cosworth DFV engine that won 10 F1 championships.

 Pete Brock was joined by the Englishman Ken Miles who was behind the design of the Scarab and they concentrated on the Cobra’s race program.
 Although the standard 289 was putting out 271 hp, you could opt it out with stuff like quadruple Weber carburetors that would ring it out to 370 hp for the race version.
 All manner of diff’s were available depending on what you wanted to do with it.
 A 2.72 ratio could propel you up to a theoretical 180 mph if you had the horsepower.
 But with the standard diff a Cobra was good for 150 mph.
+If you know anything about these very classic American cars, it's that these Cobra's are now worth millions.

 6. Cobra Daytona